Greek Yogurt Marinated Chicken

 Instructions

 - Zest and juice the 1 large lemon.
-Measure out the ½ cup Greek yogurt and 2 Tablespoons olive oil ½ teaspoon garlic powder, ½ teaspoon onion powder, ¼ teaspoon dill, ¼ teaspoon oregano, ¼ teaspoon paprika, ¼ teaspoon salt, ¼ teaspoon pepper.
+Measure out the ½ cup Greek yogurt and 2 tablespoons olive oil ½ teaspoon garlic powder, ½ teaspoon onion powder, ¼ teaspoon dill, ¼ teaspoon oregano, ¼ teaspoon paprika, ¼ teaspoon sea salt, ¼ teaspoon black pepper.
 Mix all the marinade ingredients together in a medium sized bowl until fully combined.

 - Cover and set the chicken in the refrigerator for Chicken should marinate for at least 30 minutes, but can marinate for 18-24 hours.
 Store the chicken covered in the refrigerator while it marinates.